paulatulis/pt-website-fe/content/blog/The Wheel, but Reinvent It/index.md

 **3. Seats need butts in them, and this is a scalable way to sort through a big pile o’ butts**

 Asking interviewees to solve algorithmic/logic questions is a speedy and scalable way to move them through the funnel.
-Interviewers can compare candidates’ answers efficiently, shift the specific question up or down a notch in terms of difficulty depending on how the interview is going, and most importantly, at the end of the day, it’s very easy to see if the solution to “reverse a string without using the built-in .reverse() function” works.
+Interviewers can compare candidates’ answers efficiently, shift the specific question up or down a notch in terms of difficulty depending on how the interview is going, and most importantly, it’s very easy to see if the solution to “reverse a string without using the built-in .reverse() function” works.
 There’s no grey area, no room for storytelling, and little to no need for debate over whether or not the problem was solved.

 **4. Logic questions create an even playing field**